-You can see from the trendlines that for the majority of the projects there has been a small downtick in size overall.
-The 1.5 and 1.6 releases causing a pretty universal uptick which 1.7 seems to have quickly mitigated.
+The trendlines show the majority of the projects have a small downtick in size.
+The Go 1.5 and Go 1.6 releases caused a pretty universal uptick which 1.7 seems to have largely mitigated.

-Curiously Hookah shows by far the most fluctuation in size by a pretty large margin.
-This is increasingly curious because comparing recursive dependencies the only builtin packages Hookah uses that sqlread does not are
+Hookah shows by far the most fluctuation in size by a pretty large margin.
+This is interesting because comparing dependencies the only builtin packages Hookah uses that sqlread does not are

-regexp/syntax, whereas sqlread itself actually utilizes a pretty large number more.
-This to me indicates it's variation is probably deeper than just changes to the built in libraries but more to do with the compilation output and optimization itself.
+sqlread itself actually utilizes a pretty large number more.
+This could indicates the variation is deeper than the changes to the built in libraries, and potentially more to do with the compilation output and optimization.

-println("Hello, 世界") plus boilerplate has shown an overall 550kb increase.
-This clearly illustrates the flucution and growth in size of the compiled runtime.
+println("Hello, 世界") has shown an overall 658kb increase.
+This is likely the purest illustratration the growth in size of the runtime.

-All said and done however they are still larger than I would like.
-I'm hopeful things like tree shaking will help improve this in the future.
-There is certainly cause for hope with WASM becoming a major compilation target size will matter more than ever as it will directly affect load times.
+I'm still hopeful future optimizations will help improve sizes.
+Given WASM becoming a major compilation target, size matters more than ever as it directly affect load times.